Q: What size client portfolios does Peregrine manage?

 A: Clients give Peregrine full authority to make all purchase and sell decisions in the investment portfolio.
 Thus, there is no pre-clearance from clients for each individual trade that Peregrine effects.
 This arrangement allows us to manage portfolios in a much more efficient manner.

 Q: Does Peregrine take custody of client assets?

-A: No. Clients enter into a separate custodial/clearing agreement with an unaffiliated broker-dealer/custodian where the assets are held in the client's name.
+A: Typically not.
+Clients enter into a separate custodial/clearing agreement with an unaffiliated broker-dealer/custodian where the assets are held in the client's name.
 Peregrine generally recommends that investment management accounts be maintained at Charles Schwab & Co., Inc. for execution and/or custodial services.
 This recommendation is made based on such factors as Schwab's financial strength, reputation, historical relationship with Peregrine, and its full range of broker-dealer services including its research, execution capabilities, pricing, technology and responsiveness.
+In the very rare case that Peregrine accepts custody of client assets, it is subject to an annual surprise examination from an independent public accountant.
 Peregrine does deduct advisory fees directly from client accounts.

 Q: Are clients notified of the investment decisions that Peregrine makes?

 A: Yes.
 The account custodian notifies clients of all transactions on a timely basis, provides a comprehensive monthly statement and offers daily account access via the Internet.
 Additionally, Peregrine provides a quarterly report and on-demand portfolio login capabilities through this website.
 Thus, clients remain well-informed about all matters pertaining to their investments.